chaconnewu/awesome-augmented/awesomes/Awesome-Swift-Education.md

     </a>
    </li>
    <li>
-    Service Oriented Archiecture in Swift with MVVM
+    Service Oriented Architecture in Swift with MVVM
     <a href="https://realm.io/news/modular-ios-apps/">
      :microphone:
     </a>